open-switch/opx-build/README.md

 ```

 The default Docker image builds against the unstable OPX distribution.
 When
-other distributions are requested, pbuidler chroots are created on the fly.
+other distributions are requested, pbuilder chroots are created on the fly.
 These chroots are lost when the container is removed, but only take 7.5sec to
 create.